And I'm broke from paying my dues

 - Celestial Bureaucracy: Takes it one step further, by having God's computers 'on the blink' and not being able to keep track of the number of lives.

 - Death by Adaptation: ...sorta.
 In the book, "Space Cat" is a simulation.
 In the TV special, Garfield really dies and has to meet God as he ran out of lives.
 Fortunately, Garfield gets to live again and even gets the full nine lives back.

 - Embarrassing Slide: The "decapitation slideshow" in "Court Musician" is briefly interrupted by a slide of the jester in a pool party.

 - Face Framed In Static: God.
 And apparently he was modeled after Garfield's voice actor Lorenzo Music.

-- Foreshadowing: The opening theme song at the beginning of the film says, "When you've got nine lives, you've got nine of them to lose."
+- The opening theme song at the beginning of the film says that "When you've got nine lives, you've got nine ways to lose."
 Guess what happens at the end of "Space Cat"...

 - Freudian Excuse: Court Musician wasn't exempt.
 "I learned to think on my feet in my fourth life.
 Thinking was okay, I guess.
-But now I avoid it whenever possible."
+Now I avoid it whenever possible."

 - Gender Bender: Apparently Garfield was female in one of his past lives ("Diana's Piano")

 - Hope Spot: "Space Cat" has Garfield attempting a desperation attack saying "I'm the hero, and heroes never die.
 We always win our space battles.
 This oughta do it" It doesn't work, and he literally meets God afterwards.